jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

        [ 0.07363663]])]
 ```

 This lead us to a very important topic.
 When we increase the complexity of our model, we risk the chance of modeling the noise into the model.
 If we do not have enough sample data to cancel out the noise, we make bad predictions.
 But even without the noise, we can still have a bad model.
 Let's walk through an example.
-We start with training samples with input values and labels range from 0 to 20.
+We start with training samples with input values and output range from 0 to 20.
 How will you create an equation to link the data points below.
 <div class="imgcap">
 <img src="/assets/dl/d1.png" style="border:none;width:70%">
 </div>